-

 Lunches for all students will be provided through the cafeteria line.
 Lunch eligibility will be determined either through a student meal application or the Community Eligibility Provision (CEP) status of the school, when applicable.

-At the secondary level, campuses who opted to have an “open campus” will be allowed to return to normal operating procedures, and students may leave campus for lunch.
+At the secondary level, campuses that opted to have an “open campus” will be allowed to return to normal operating procedures, and students may leave campus for lunch.
 Cafeterias may be used for lunch at normal capacity limits.

 Common Areas